VITAMIN D

 More recent studies are now showing that low levels of Vitamin D are also involved in a variety of auto immune diseases including type 1 diabetes and various cancers.
 A higher level of vitamin D would also appear to improve resistance to bacterial infection.
 Lower levels have been associated with many thought and mood disorders including Alzheimer’s, depression, seasonal affective disorder and just not being able to think clearly.
 Observations have also been made that some people with cardiovascular diseases such as heart attack, stroke and heart failure also have a lowered serum D3.

 The process of making Vitamin D is hindered by sunscreens, liver health and of course actually being in the sun.
 With our increasingly indoor lifestyles our access to sun is getting less and less.
 It has been reported that sunscreen with a protective factor (SPF) as low as 8 can reduce the ability of the body to synthesise vitamin D by up to 95%.
 The short exposures needed to produce vitamin D are not considered enough to cause skin cancer.
-However, if you are worried about that risk, apply sun screen after the first 15 minutes art-sunscreen-620x349[1]exposure unless otherwise instructed by a health professional.
+However, if you are worried about that risk, apply sun screen after the first 15 minutes exposure unless otherwise instructed by a health professional.

 It is now just not the elderly and infirm in care homes that are at risk of deficiencies but the child attached by the ethereal umbilical cord to their games consul and computer.
 Rickets in children is again becoming an acknowledged problem for the health system.